shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 > V3 support multiple authentication mechanism.
 Support for both weak and strong authentication at the same time to get authentication token could resulted in a threat in which an attacker could use the weaker authentication mechanism to get a TOKEN.
 An attacker will always choose the lower grade authentication mechanism to attack the target.
 For example, supporting password and one time password both at the same time.
 The attacker will choose the lower strength auth method to achieve his goal.
 Weakness could generate from supporting multiple authentication.

 Counter Measures:
-> Security best practice to decide, resources available based on authentication method strength
+> Security best practice to decide, resources available based on authentication method strength.
+User (a domain) can be binded to allowable authentication mechansims.
+User can only perform authentication using the allowed mechanism.
+Current authenticaiton mechanims binding is too large ( System wide).

 Extra:
 >  Probability: Low